regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 #### Why is it so hard to know the truth?
-*Like Adam, Eve, and Satan, we add to or remove from what God says.
+*Like Adam, Eve, and Satan, we add to or remove from what God says.<br />

-We don’t give importance to what He says.
+We don’t give importance to what He says.<br />

-We don’t trust (have faith) in what He says.
+We don’t trust (have faith) in what He says.<br />
 We don’t accept what God says or His will.*